“The kitchen is the castle. This is where we spend our happiest moments and find the joy of being family.” – Mario Batali

 - The kitchen is often used as a collection area for various odds and ends (mail, etc.).

-While keeping the kitchen counter clean is difficult, it is often one of the most desirable.
-It is also completely achievable.
+While kitchen counter organization is difficult, it is completely achievable.
 We have made it an important feature of our house and you can accomplish it in yours as well.

 1. Remove the unnecessary.